msmanek/getting-a-gig-pm-edition/README.md

 # Misconceptions (aka what PM is not)

-### Misconception 1: Product Managers are Managers
+### Misconception 1: Product Managers are managers

 Despire the name "manager" in the title, product managers tend to not directly manage people.
 In some companies, there may be a product manager managers or a head of product who tends to manage other product managers.
 But in general, the product manager's role is not directly above that of engineers, QA, etc. Instead, product managers practice "influence without authority", which means that they need to be able to get buy in from the rest of the technical team and get them onboard without their vision.
 This is one of the reasons why product managers need to be strong communicators and great at dealing with people.

 ### Misconception 2: Product Managers are glorified project managers

 While it is true that product managers do some project management, the role of the product manager is fundamentally different from that of the project manager.
-The a project manager tends to already have requirements/scoping given to them.
+A project manager tends to already have requirements/scoping given to them.
 They then divy the work up and set timelines.
-A product manager's job is to gather the requirements and develop an understanding of where the product is going and commiunicate this understanding to others to get it done.
+A product manager's job is to gather the requirements and develop an understanding of where the product is going and communicate this understanding to others to get it done.

-### Misconception 3: Product Managers are Non-Technical
+### Misconception 3: Product Managers are non-technical

 While it is true that majority of product managers do not directly touch code, many do come from a technical background.
 Product Managers need to understand how the development process works and how to communicate with developers.
 Having experience directly in the development process as a dev, hence, is valuable to have as a product manager.
 But technical backgrounds are not the only backgrounds that product managers come from.
 [Here is a great blogpost by Sachin Rekhi on the various routes one can take to become a product manager.](http://www.sachinrekhi.com/5-paths-to-your-first-product-manager-role)